Sociality: Subsociality

 Subsociality is common in the animal kingdom.
 In subsocial taxa, parents care for their young for some length of time.
 Even if the period of care is very short, the animal is still described as subsocial.
 If adult animals associate with other adults, they are not called subsocial, but are ranked in some other classification according to their social behaviours.
 If occasionally associating or nesting with other adults is a taxon's most social behaviour, then members of those populations are said to be solitary but social.
 See Wilson (1971) for definitions and further sub-classes of varieties of subsociality.
 Choe & Crespi (1997) and Costa (2006) give readable overviews.

 Subsociality is widely distributed among the winged insects, and has evolved independently many times.
-Insect groups that contain at least some subsocial species are shown in boldface on a phylogenetic tree of the Neoptera (note that many non-subsocial groups are omitted):
+Insect groups that contain at least some subsocial species are shown in bold italics on a phylogenetic tree of the Neoptera (note that many non-subsocial groups are omitted):